 How To Boost Your Social Security Benefit With Supplemental Security Income

-How It Works
+How SSI Works

-SSI is a federal program funded by tax dollars, not Social Security taxes.
+SSI is a federal program funded by general tax dollars, not Social Security taxes.
 It pays out monthly payments to meet the basic needs for food, clothing and shelter.
 The base amount varies depending on your living arrangement and countable income, which means not everyone receives the same amount.

 You may receive more if your state adds to SSI payments.
 Alternatively, you may receive less if you have income from other sources, like wages, pensions or Social Security benefits.
-You can also receive less if someone pays your household expenses for you or you live with a spouse who contributes income to your household.
+You can also receive less if someone pays your household expenses for you, or you live with a spouse who contributes income to your household.

 You may be able to receive SSI if you are single and have resources worth less than $2,000, or you are married and have resources worth less than $3,000.